ChornChhery/Music-App/README.md

 🎶 Song Data

 The app uses a list of 20 popular songs (title, artist, rating, image, and audio URL).
-All audio links must point to valid .mp3 URLs.
-Update them in the assets/songs.json or directly in the main.dart.
+Make sure all audio links point to valid .mp3 URLs.
+You can update them in assets/songs.json or directly in the code.

 🛠 To-Do